2419 - Regulations for the Education of Exceptional Children in WV

 evaluation at public expense.

-grade level may be used in an annual goal on an IEP; however,
+objective at or above grade level may be used in an annual goal on an IEP; however,

 the process of teaching the goal or the product of the goal should be "specialized"